 Generally speaking, a batter will only hit a pitch once.
 That may sound obvious, but once in a while, a player seems to take it as a challenge.
-To celebrate the addition of James McCann -- the second player to make the list in 2021 -- here’s a look at some of the recent twice-hit pitches that (somehow) became base hits.
+Here’s a look at some of the recent twice-hit pitches that (somehow) became base hits.

 James McCann, Mets